MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### GetListOfAudioFiles

-Obtain a list of default and user-uploaded audio files currently stored on Misty.
+Obtains a list of default and user-uploaded audio files currently stored on Misty.

 Parameters